 If you are vigilant — and have a limited amount of time — you can hit the highlights in one single day.
 Just be mindful of the park hours.
 On average, the park opens at 10:00 and closes at 20:00.
-You’re best to check the official website for updated hours.
-Which are on average published only 2 months ahead of time.
+You’re best to check the official website for updated hours, which is on average published only 2 months ahead of time.

 If you have the time, then I recommend doing 2 full days at the park.
-This way you can soak in your favourite attractions (I’ll tell you now it’s Mystic Manor) multiple times and take your time to enjoy the park at a slower pace.
-This also keeps you nice and rested if Tokyo Disneyland or Shanghai Disneyland are your next destinations.
+This way you can soak in your favourite attractions (I’ll tell you now, it’s Mystic Manor) multiple times and take your time to enjoy the park at a slower pace.
+This also keeps you nice and rested if Tokyo Disneyland or Shanghai Disneyland is your next destination.

-Not only can you enjoy everything at the park, you give yourself room to enjoy the Disney Hotels (Hong Kong Disneyland Hotel or Disney’s Hollywood Hotel).
+Not only can you enjoy everything at the park, you give yourself room to enjoy the Disney hotels.
 Soak in the pool (if it’s open), enjoy a nice meal of Dim Sum at the Crystal Lotus, or a relaxed breakfast at Chef Mickey.
 My personal recommendation is the Disney Explorers Lodge and character breakfast at Dragon Wind.

 If you have a lot of time to spare or want to experience everything in the park multiple times over, then 3 days is the max I can recommend.
-After that, you begin running out of things to do.
+After that, you’ll have done everything multiple times.
 Which isn’t a bad thing; the resort just isn’t big enough to call for any more than that.
-Even at 3 days, you find yourself repeating a lot of the same attractions.

 Splitting Between Hong Kong and the Park

 Hong Kong is a beautiful city and has easy access to areas such as Macau and Ocean Park.
 A week in Hong Kong is doable with plenty of time at the park and soaking in what Hong Kong has to offer: